dwalend/Disentangle/README.md

 Further, the library provides support for computational stability.
 The same input will reliably result in the same output.
 Small changes in input typically result in small changes in output.
 The semiring-based algorithms offer an optional nodeOrder argument to provide that stability.

+## Changes in 0.2.1, the fifth release

+* Added Undigraph, a trait for undirected graphs
+* Added hierarchy down to AdjacencyLabelUndigraph, an immutable adjacency list labeled undirected digraph.

 ## Changes in 0.2.0, the forth release

 * [Renamed the project Disentangle](http://dwalend.github.io/blog/2015/11/03/Rename-to-Disentangle/) from ScalaGraphMinimizer (which was nearly impossible to say).